Three 2026 Paint Color Signals to Test in Polymer Clay

 Where the 2026 Colors Fit Best

-The smartest move is not using every 2026 color in one piece.
-It is matching each direction to the form where the color does useful work.
+Do not use all three 2026 colors in one piece.
+Match each color to the form where it does the most work.

 - Jewelry: Let Silhouette or Hidden Gem carry the shape, then keep the supporting neutral quiet.